wang-jun-hao/tp/docs/team/wang-jun-hao.md

 **Given below are my contributions to the project.**

-* **New Feature**: Added the ability to create/edit/delete medical consultation notes for each patient
+* **New Feature**: Added the ability to create/edit/delete medical notes for each patient
   * What it does: Allows users to create, edit and delete medical notes belonging to a patient, when logged in as a doctor and viewing a patient profile page.
 Autofills doctor's and patient's information.
   * Justification: This is a fundamental feature of a medical records software as it allows doctors to store text notes following a consultation with a patient.
-By only allowing these commands when logged in and viewing a patient profile page, the commands themselves, frequently used by doctors, can be streamlined as information about the doctor and patient are automatically retrieved.
+By only allowing these commands when logged in and viewing a patient profile page, the commands themselves can be streamlined as information about the doctor and patient are automatically retrieved.
-  * Highlights: This enhancement required the implementation of many underlying classes, such as `Doctor`, `MedicalNote` and `MedicalNoteList`, and established a connection between these classes and `Patient`.
+  * Highlights: This enhancement required the implementation of many underlying classes, such as `Doctor` and `MedicalNoteList`, and established a connection between these classes and `Patient`.
 It required an in-depth design analysis to reduce coupling and avoid cyclic dependency.
 The autofilling feature required the implementation of `ModelContext` to retrieve these information.
-The implementation was challenging as it involved all major components and hence demanded an understanding of their interaction.

 * **New Feature**: Doctor verification when editing or deleting medical notes
-  * What it does: Allows users to create, edit and delete medical notes belonging to a patient, when logged in as a doctor and viewing a patient profile page.
-Autofills doctor's and patient's information.
+  * What it does: Restricts editing and deleting of medical notes to the doctor who authored them.
-  * Justification: This is a fundamental feature of a medical records software as it allows doctors to store text notes following a consultation with a patient.
-By only allowing these commands when logged in and viewing a patient profile page, the commands themselves, frequently used by doctors, can be streamlined as information about the doctor and patient are automatically retrieved.
-  * Highlights: This enhancement required the implementation of many underlying classes, such as `Doctor`, `MedicalNote` and `MedicalNoteList`, and established a connection between these classes and `Patient`.
-It required an in-depth design analysis to reduce coupling and avoid cyclic dependency.
-The autofilling feature required the implementation of `ModelContext` to retrieve these information.
-The implementation was challenging as it involved all major components and hence demanded an understanding of their interaction.
+  * Justification: Medical notes are important sensitive information that affect treatment decisions.
+The integrity of medical notes should be protected.
+This feature prevents tampering of medical notes by other doctors.
+  * Highlights: This feature interacts with the login and model context feature to check for account match.

 * **New Feature**: Display of medical notes in patient profile page
+  * What it does:

 * **New Feature**: Reverse chronological sorting of medical notes within list